Daybook Customer Privacy Policy

 1.1.
 This Privacy Policy describes how Daybook processes personal information of:

-• 1.1.3.
-Prospects — individuals who contact Daybook for information, or whose contact details we have lawfully obtained for direct marketing under POPIA.
+- 1.1.3.
+Prospects - individuals who contact Daybook for information, or whose contact details we have lawfully obtained for direct marketing in accordance with applicable law (UK GDPR / PECR in the UK; POPIA in South Africa).

 1.2.
-Personal information of your debtors (your customers’ customers) is processed by Daybook on your instructions and on your behalf, as an Operator under section 21 of POPIA.
+Personal information of your debtors (your customers’ customers) is processed by Daybook on your instructions and on your behalf - as a processor under Article 28 of the UK GDPR and as an Operator under section 21 of POPIA.
 The rules for that processing are set out in the Daybook Data Processing Addendum.
-This Privacy Policy is not the privacy notice to be given to your debtors — you must publish your own privacy notice to them.
+This Privacy Policy is not the privacy notice to be given to your debtors - you must publish your own privacy notice to them.

 2. What personal information we process and where it comes from